moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ---
 ### 1.2.0  The Continent's Boundary

-In the first section of your continental analysis notebook, it is suitable to;
+In the first section of your continental analysis notebook, it is suitable t:

 1. State the aim of the analysis.
 2. Define the [boundary](https://datasets.mojaglobal.workers.dev/0:/Administrative/Boundaries/) of the  with continent a figure and brief topological description